VladVidican/omulti/README.md

 `Omulti` is a Node.js library that handles HTTP file uploads.

+-   Fast
--   It's very easy to use
+-   Easy to use
--   It's fast
--   It's written in Typescript
+-   Written in Typescript
--   It has few dependencies
+-   It has very few dependencies

-To use it simply run:
+To install it run:

 ```bash
 npm i omulti
 ```

-to install the library in your Node.js project.

 ## How to use it